Overview

 - Accommodation booking: Through the Irish Landmark Trust website; rates start at €510 for a two-night stay.

-- Facilities: Restrooms and picnic tables at the viewpoint; no on‑site shop, but Rosscarbery village (5 km away) offers cafés, shops and additional accommodation.
+- Facilities: Toilets and picnic tables at the viewpoint; no on-site shop, but Rosscarbery village (5km away) offers cafés, shops and additional accommodation.

-- Best visiting times: Late spring to early autumn for mild weather; winter storms create dramatic photographic opportunities.
+- Best visiting times: Late spring to early autumn for mild weather; winter storms create dramatic conditions for photography.

-- Accessibility: Viewpoint is wheelchair‑friendly; cottages are self‑catering and suitable for families and small groups (verify specific accessibility features).
+- Accessibility: Viewpoint is wheelchair-friendly; cottages are self-catering and suitable for families and small groups (verify specific accessibility features with the Landmark Trust).